unit8co/vegans/README.md

 ### Slightly More Details:

-All of the GAN objects inherit from a `AbstractGenerativeModel` base class.
-When building any such GAN, you must pass generator as well as discriminator networks (some `torch.nn.Module`), as well as a the dimensions of the latent space `z_dim` and input dimension of the images `x_dim`.
-In addition, you can specify some parameters supported by all GAN implementations:
+All of the GAN objects inherit from a `AbstractGenerativeModel` base class. and allow for the following input in the constructor.
 * `optim`: The optimizer to use for all networks during training.
 If `None` a default optimizer (probably either `torch.optim.Adam` or `torch.optim.RMSprop`) is chosen by the specific model.
 A `dict` type with appropriate keys can be passed to specify different optimizers for different networks.
 * `optim_kwargs`:  The optimizer default arguments.
 A `dict` type with appropriate keys can be passed to specify different optimizer keyword arguments for different networks.
 * `feature_layer`: If not None, it should be a layer of the discriminator of critic.
 The output of this layer is used to compute the mean squared error between the real and fake samples, i.e. it uses the feature loss.
 The existing GAN loss (often Binary cross-entropy) is overwritten.